How I Secured My Linux Server with Firewall Rules

 For nftables:

 For UFW I exported the rules.
-Backups are the fastest way to recover when a change breaks services.
+Backups are the fastest way back when a change breaks services.

 I rehearsed the revert: load the backup with